mgheorghe/DASH/dash-pipeline/README-dash-docker.md

 This step publishes the local Docker image to the registry and requires credentials.
 It should be done selectively by Docker image maintainers.
 For now there are no `make` targets to do this.

 ## Optional - expert - `exec` a container shell
 This step runs a new container and executes `bash` shell, giving you a terminal in the container.
-It's primarily useful to examine the container contents or perform debuggin.
+It's primarily useful to examine the container contents or perform debugging.
 ```
 docker run -it --rm [--network=host] [--priviliged] <image-name> bash
 ```